percona/everest-doc/docs/manage_users.md

 ## User management commands

+This section provides a list of CLI commands for managing users in Percona Everest.

 ### Retrieve password

 You can retrieve the password for the `admin` user by running the following command: